 Biological engineers and neuroscientists perceive the human body as a functioning, controlled system, similar to a robot.
 More and more findings show that mathematical principles similar to those used in robotics are extremely useful or even necessary for a complete understanding of the human body.
 Through comparison of their similarities, students strengthen their understanding of the functioning of both human and robotic sensors.
-Light sensors are being used in all sorts of devices.
-For instance, when you scan your credit card to buy groceries, a light sensor reads the credit card numbers.
+Color sensors are being used in all sorts of devices.
+For instance, when you scan your credit card to buy groceries, a color sensor reads the credit card numbers.
 Cameras continuously monitor activity in stores and banks.
-The cameras on cell phones are light sensors, too.
+The cameras on cell phones are color sensors, too.

 - An understanding of the primary five senses of the human body: sight, hearing, smell, taste and touch.